toedue/JavaScript-Notes/008  Var, Let, and Const.md

-# JavaScript Notes / Var, Let, and Const
+# Var, Let, and Const

-Hey!
-Let’s dive into the world of variable declarations in JavaScript with `var`, `let`, and `const`.
-These are the ways we set up variables, and they each have their own personality.
-Let’s break it down like we’re just hanging out!

 ## Var
 - **Redeclare**: Yep, you can redeclare it!
 Like `var x = 1; var x = 2;`—it just overwrites the old value.
 Handy but can cause mix-ups.